Trusted WordPress tutorials, when you need them most.

 Publish new blog post

-Then, you will need to click the ‘Publish’ button again to actually make the post or page live.
-You can also click the ‘Cancel’ button if you clicked publish by mistake.
+You will need to click the ‘Publish’ button a second time to actually make the post or page live.
+This confirmation step makes it much harder to publish a post by accident.

 Confirm blog post publishing